idris-lang/Idris-dev/docs/effects/simpleeff.rst

 in the range ``0`` to ``n``.
 We can write a function ``parseNumber`` which returns an ``Int`` if parsing the string returns a number in the appropriate range, or throws an exception otherwise.
-Exceptions are paramaterised by an error type:
+Exceptions are parameterised by an error type:

 .. code-block:: idris